Sign up for email updates from Visit Cleburne

 As a gesture of appreciation to guests, many couples offer party favors, like flowers or chocolates, often positioned at guests’ seats to double as decoration.
 According to The Knot, many are going beyond bouquets to gift guests favors more in line with the wedding’s theme and the newlyweds’ personalities.

 Since weddings began, couples have found creative ways to make even the most basic venues uniquely their own.
 Flowers and linens typically have taken the forefront of big-day decor.
-More recently, activation's like cigar rollers and food trucks have even popped up.
-But now, it’s all about the lighting.
+Today's couples are personalizing their celebrations with everything from glowing neon signs and romantic bistro lights to candlelit tablescapes and dramatic dance floor installations that create an unforgettable atmosphere.

 5. Private Vows